West Palm Beach, Florida: Sports

-West Palm Beach does not host any professional sports teams, but the Florida Panthers of the National Hockey League play at BB&T Center in Sunrise to the south.
+West Palm Beach does not host any professional sports team, but the Florida Panthers of the National Hockey League play at Amerant Bank Arena in Sunrise to the south.
 Major League Baseball's Miami Marlins, the National Football League's Miami Dolphins and the Miami Heat of the National Basketball Association all play in nearby Miami-Dade County.
 In the past, West Palm Beach has hosted various professional teams such as arena football, minor-league ice hockey, baseball, and semi-professional football teams.

+Spring training baseball

-Spring Training Baseball: The Ballpark of the Palm Beaches opened in February 2017 and accommodates both the Houston Astros and Washington Nationals for spring training.
+The Ballpark of the Palm Beaches opened in February 2017 and accommodates the Houston Astros and Washington Nationals for spring training.
 The Miami Marlins and St. Louis Cardinals conduct spring training in suburban West Palm Beach in the town of Jupiter at Roger Dean Stadium.
 In the past, West Palm Beach hosted spring training for the St. Louis Browns from 1928 to 1936, the Philadelphia Athletics from 1946 to 1954, and the Kansas City Athletics from 1955 to 1962 at Connie Mack Field, which was demolished in 1992, and for the Milwaukee Braves from 1963 to 1965, the Montreal Expos from 1969 to 1972 and from 1981 to 1997, and the Atlanta Braves from 1966 to 1997 at West Palm Beach Municipal Stadium, which was demolished in 2002.

+Collegiate athletics

-Collegiate Athletics: Palm Beach Atlantic University competes in NCAA Division II basketball, baseball and soccer.
-PBAU has recently purchased a large tract of land just west of downtown where there will be built a multi-use athletic stadium.
-Indoor athletics play their home games at the Greene Complex which is an on campus arena.
+Palm Beach Atlantic University competes in NCAA Division II basketball, baseball and soccer.
+PBAU recently purchased a large tract of land west of downtown where a multi-use athletic stadium will be constructed.
+Indoor athletics play their home games at the Greene Complex which is an on-campus arena.
 Florida Atlantic University's athletic programs are played in nearby Boca Raton.
 FAU competes in the highest level of NCAA athletics including football, basketball, baseball, softball and tennis.
 Keiser University competes at the NAIA level, where their former basketball coach Rollie Massimino, helped in giving the athletic program national exposure.

+Professional golf

-Professional Golf: PGA National Resort & Spa in suburban Palm Beach Gardens hosts the PGA Tour Honda Classic.
+PGA National Resort & Spa in suburban Palm Beach Gardens hosts the PGA Tour Honda Classic.